HorizonWing/freecc/README.md

 4.  **Send Request**: Sends the translated request to the selected provider.
 5.  **Translate Response**: Converts the provider's response back to the Anthropic format.
 6.  **Return Response**: Returns the formatted response to the client.

-> If you are interested in the prompt engineering behind Claude Code, set `LOG_REQUEST_BODY=true` in your `.env` file, and this proxy will print the complete request to the `claude-proxy.log` file.

 ## Vibe